-To remove air bubbles, use a heat gun or propane torch to burst them.
-The air will leave the epoxy, and if done soon enough (within 15-20 minutes of pouring), the epoxy should continue to self-level into a smooth coat like normal.
+You can use one of these to make them burst.
+The air will then leave the epoxy, and if done soon enough (within 15-20 minutes of pouring), the epoxy should continue to self-level into a smooth coat like normal.

 If you use a propane torch to remove bubbles, you must keep the flame at a distance and keep it moving constantly.
 Don't let the flame touch the epoxy at all, and don't hold it over any particular spot for more than a full second, as this is the point at which it may cause heat damage to the epoxy.

 As long as you follow the instructions that are intended for your brand of epoxy, it should result in a transparent glasslike finish.

 What supplies do I need to apply a seal coat?

 We recommend mixing batches of 32 oz total (or less as needed) for your seal coat, so that you have enough time to apply the mixed resin before it starts to harden.

 We suggest quart-sized containers with measurement lines, so you can accurately add the exact amount of each component into the mix.
 For example, our UltraClear Table Top Epoxy has a 1:1 mixture, so to create 32 oz of epoxy, you'd mix 16 oz of the resin component with 16 oz of the hardener.

-- A paint brush - Use a new or clean brush that won't lose bristles as you apply the epoxy.
+A paint brush - Use a new or clean brush that won't lose bristles as you apply the epoxy.
 Lost bristles can become stuck in the epoxy and may be difficult to remove if not noticed in time.

 Our step-by-step guide to applying a seal coat

-As with any epoxy project, make sure you have all the necessary supplies and a properly prepared working environment before you begin.
-Then follow the steps below:
+As with any epoxy project, make sure you have all the necessary supplies and a suitable working environment before you begin.

 If you feel like you'll need more time, start with a smaller batch.
 You can always mix more after brushing until your entire substrate is sealed.
-Be sure to use a clean container for each new batch.

 Our table top epoxy uses a 1:1 ratio, so a 32 oz measurement would be 16 oz of resin and 16 oz of hardener.